marasco/gitbook-wpr-tournated/getting-started/entry-policy.md

 ## Entries Open

-TDs should encourage all players to enter on the tournament's registration page prior to the entry deadline.
+TDs must encourage all players to enter on the tournament's registration page prior to the entry deadline.
 All players need **1) a free WPR profile (worldpadelrating.com) for any tournament + 2) either a free USPA account or a paid USPA membership (padelusa.org/members) depending on the tournament**, whether that is to enter themselves or to be entered as someone's partner.
 USPA/WPR cannot assist in manually entering players.

 Video instructions for players for how to register, if needed, are available here: https://www.youtube.com/shorts/YoHyGSbmQ4A